-Family bonds and family-like networks have been key to the revival of the indigo-dyed products, and continue to sustain the creative ecosystem of Sakon Nakhon.
-Generational businesses like Mae Teeta or Kram Thong and Mann Craft highlight the importance of not just drawing on traditional craft knowledge, but also the importance of drawing on joint family resources to support the development of new ideas.
-The Sakon Hed network is very much established and reliant on blood-tie and family-like bonds.
-For example, Mae Teeta is the grandmother of Mr.Gypsy Chanpengpen, a key member of the network.
-Gypsy Coffee Drip is located next to Mae Teeta shop in Dong Mafai Village.
+Family bonds and family-like networks have been key to the revival of indigo-dyed products, and continue to sustain the creative ecosystem of Sakon Nakhon.
+Generational businesses such as Mae Teeta or Kram Thong and Mann Craft highlight the importance of not just drawing on traditional craft knowledge, but also joint family resources to support the development of new ideas.
+The Sakon Hed network is very much established and reliant on blood ties and family-like bonds.
+For example, Teeta Chanpenphen (of Mae Teeta) is the grandmother of Gypsy Chanpengpen, a key member of the network.
+Gypsy Coffee Drip is located next to the Mae Teeta shop in Dong Mafai village.
 Other members of Sakon Hed may not be related to each other but have nonetheless developed family-like bonds through years of childhood friendship.
-While other external visitors like Chamroen Studio from Bangkok are connected through Mr.Gypsy, who considers him as a ‘brother’.
-This family-like bond explains the ability of the network to attract many external organisations to participate, calling on goodwill that only family-like relationships can rely on.
+External visitors such as Chamroen Studio from Bangkok are connected through Mr Gypsy, who consider him as a ‘brother’.
+These family-like bonds explain the ability of the network to attract many external organisations to participate, calling on goodwill that only family-like relationships can rely on.

 e) Diversifying a creative ecosystem

-The indigo dyeing and weaving industry have been the dominant driver of Sakon Nakhon’s creative ecosystem.
-Prolonged investment and support from various government initiatives has undoubtedly helped revive and contributed to its success.
-However, we have seen evidence of other creative activities emerging in the last few years that have diversified and strengthened Sakon Nakhon’s creative ecosystem.
+The indigo dyeing and weaving industry has been the dominant driver of Sakon Nakhon’s creative ecosystem.
+Prolonged investment and support from various government initiatives has undoubtedly helped revive it and contributed to its success.
+However, we have seen evidence of other creative activities emerging in the past few years that have diversified and strengthened Sakon Nakhon’s creative ecosystem.
 New creative businesses ranging from indigo-related products to sustainable agriculture and farm produce have illustrated how a creative district can continue to grow and evolve even without significant government support.
 Sakon Nakhon’s example shows how a creative district can build and extend on existing resources to achieve a more diversified and self-sustaining creative ecosystem.

+Links to infrastructures mentioned?